Frequently Asked Questions

 How can members of the public provide input for the Commission to consider?

-- The Virginia Redistricting website allows members of the public to share and describe communities of interest by clicking here.
+- During 2021 redistricting the Virginia Redistricting website allowed members of the public to share and describe communities of interest.
+Click here to view those submissions.

 Can members of the public submit maps to be considered by the Commission?

-Yes.
-Members of the public are able to submit maps to be considered through the Virginia Redistricting Commission website by clicking here.
+During 2021 redistricting members of the public were able to submit maps for consideration through the Virginia Redistricting Commission website.

 What are the guidelines for public participation?